a picture of a home with the rent increasing

 A landlord must give a written notice before they can raise the rent.

 There are various laws that limit if, when, and the amount rent can be increased.
-Rent stabilization laws (rent control) limit the amount a landlord may charge their tenant(s) and how often rent can be increased.
-If your unit is not covered under rent control, your landlord can increase your rent by any amount.
+Rent stabilization laws (rent control) limit the amount a landlord may charge tenants and determines how often rent can be increased.
+If a property is not covered under rent control, a landlord can increase rent by any amount.

-State law requires landlords to provide notice prior to issuing a rent increase regardless if your under rent control.
-Before increasing your rent, your landlord must first give you a:
+State law requires landlords to provide a written notice prior to issuing a rent increase regardless if the property is rent controlled.
+Before increasing rent, landlords must first give a:

-If you have a lease, the landlord cannot increase your rent until the lease expires, unless your lease allows it.
+If you have a lease, the landlord cannot increase rent until the lease expires, unless the lease allows it.

 RENT CONTROL RESTRICTIONS